 - Misconduct Policy

 Sometimes a company may have a policy requiring employees to sign legally binding agreements.
-Often this is a non-disclosure agreement, which we explain in more detail in our firm’s Services.
+Often this is a non-disclosure agreement, which we explain in more detail in our firm’s Non-Disclosure Services page.

 Policies are guidelines and expectations that an employee should follow.
 Company policies can be changed at any time by the employer.
 Policies are important in the sense that they control employees’ behavior at work, and employees can be terminated for violating company policies.
 But remember: In Texas an employer can terminate an employee at will for any reason or no reason, as long as it is not an unlawful reason.